 4. It forces me to take “me time.”
 It is the time of the day that I focus only on me.
 As a perfectionist, it can be easy to spend your whole day helping others around you.
 Yoga is a time for me.
 Period.

 5. Two words: stress management.
 I don’t know about you, but I feel like my perfectionism and stress go hand in hand.
-This is threefold; before, during, and after my practice yoga acts as my stress management.
+This is threefold; before, during, and after my practice, yoga acts as my stress management.

 After yoga, I feel amazing.
 Both my body and mind feel great after yoga.
 I am more relaxed and have more energy.
 It sounds like an oxymoron, but it’s true!

 I would highly recommend starting a regular yoga practice if you are a perfectionist like me.
+If you are interested in doing yoga more regularly, you can read about my journey to a daily practice.